getsentry/rfcs/text/0141-linking-traces.md

 }
 ```

+### Setting `previous_trace` span links

+We can link traces by definint span links on the root spans of respective frontend traces.
+The general idea is to store the span context of the previous root span in a a storage mechanism of choice (e.g. `sessionStorage` in the browser) and read/write to it when necessary:

+Therefore, on root span start:
+  * Check if there is a previous span context stored
+    * If yes, add the span link with the `'sentry.link.type': 'previous_trace'` attribute
+  * Store the root span context as the previous root span in a storage mechanism of choice (e.g. `sessionStorage` in the browser)

+SDKs are free to implement heuristics around how long a previous trace span context should be considered (max time) and store additional necessary data.

+This means that the last-started root span will be denote the previous trace.
+In situations, where multiple root spans are started in parallel, the last started span "wins".
+However, the multiple root spans aspect of this should play a negligible role in Sentry SDKs, given our SDKs don't allow for this by default and it would require significant manual user setup.
+We acknowledge though that this could lead to potentially confusing relationships.

 ### Ingest / Relay

 Relay should forward the span links in the format that is required for further processing and storage.